wilzbach/docs.asyncy.com/storyscript/intro/README.md

 The design of Storyscript is to **move data**, with no boilerplate code, in a declarative and intuitive way.

 ::: tip Inspiration behind Storyscript
 Storyscript is inspired by many popular languages to be as natural and intuitive as possible.
-It is declarative, static-typed and focused on top-level data flow.
+It is declarative, static-typed, and focused on top-level data flow.
 :::